munch-group/mit-ihh-pib/notebooks/ProgressReport.md

 ### Pixi environment confusion
 * Encountered permission errors when trying to run/install in some cluster directories (\faststorage ...)
 * Now working with detached environments --> how to fix this?
 Sometimes still running into 'access denied' where can I run pixi?
 WHere can't i?

+### What I have done so far

+I set up the project structure with separate `data/` and `scripts/` folders to keep things  organized.
+I wrote three bash scripts to automate the preparation of 1000 Genomes Phase 3 data:

+1. **Download** per-chromosome VCFs + tabix index files from the official FTP site.
+2. **Create sample lists** for specific populations (GBR, YRI) from the 1000 Genomes panel file.
+3. **Subset the VCFs** by chromosome and by population into smaller, SNP-only files.

+I started with **chromosome 22** because it’s the smallest autosome, so I could quickly test whether the scripts, tools, and indexing worked before scaling to all chromosomes.

+So far, I now have population-specific, phased, SNP-only VCFs for chr22 stored in `data/subsets/`, which are the necessary inputs for the next step: converting into hapbin’s `.hap/.legend/.sample` format for iHS analysis.

+pyyaml
+import yaml
+Do everything on 1 chr first (22)